Greek Myths 4 Kids Presents: CASE FILES

 Dionysus was not alone in his disapproval.
 Angry mutterings could be heard coming from people all over the theatre.

 Hercules tried to hush his friend, but Dionysus would not be hushed.
 "I am the god of theatre.
 I can make all kinds of bad things happen.
 I can make sets fall down.
 I can make actors trip and stumble over the smallest things.
-I can make any musical instrument immediately become out of tune.
-I can make this play a disaster and the actors will be chased out of town."
+I can do many things to make this play a disaster and the actors will be chased out of town."

 "But Dionysus," Hercules whispered.
 "This is a very good play.
 It is a comedy that teaches a great life lesson.
 And I don't mind that they make fun of me."